MicrosoftDocs/windowsserverdocs/Contributor-guide/github-browser-updates.md

     - **Make large changes to an existing article.** To make substantial changes to an existing article, you can follow the instructions in the [Edit an existing Windows Server article using GitHub and Visual Studio Code](edit-existing-using-github.md) article.

-    - **Make minor changes to an existing article.** To make minor changes to an existing article, you can follow the instructions in this article.
+    - **Make minor changes to an existing article.** To make minor changes to an existing article, follow the instructions in this article.

     > [!IMPORTANT]
     > All repositories that publish to docs.microsoft.com have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).
 Or contact [opencode@microsoft.com](mailto:opencode@microsoft.com), or [conduct@dotnetfoundation.org](mailto:conduct@dotnetfoundation.org) with any questions or comments.